Free Scaling Retail Business Guide

 What Does SKU Stand For?

-What does SKU mean for a marketplace?
 The SKU acronym stands for Stock Keeping Unit.
-The SKU meaning is a unique identifier assigned to a product by a vendor, distributor, or manufacturer for inventory tracking purposes.
-A SKU typically consists of a combination of numbers and letters that identify the product’s characteristics, such as color, size, style, and packaging.
+It is a unique identifier assigned to a product by a vendor, distributor, or manufacturer for the purpose of inventory tracking.
+SKU codes typically consist of a combination of numbers and letters that identify the product’s characteristics, such as color, size, style, and packaging.
+They can be used in various industries, including retail stores, eCommerce, and manufacturing to keep track of inventory levels, sales performance, pricing, and promotions.

 Parts of SKU Number